 Embryo screening can increase the chances of success with IVF treatment, so it can be a very important step, especially if you are at higher risk of abnormalities.
 We can advise you on your options for embryo screening in the UK and overseas.
 We can arrange the tests that you need and help you to understand what the results mean.

 If you have questions about embryo screening or you want to arrange genetic tests during your IVF treatment then contact us to get personalised advice from an experienced fertility specialist.
+Preimplantation genetic screening can check for hundreds of different conditions as well as for chromosomal abnormalities, so it is important to get expert advise on which tests are appropriate for you.

 For any questions please do not hesitate to contact us by filling the form below and one of our team member will get in touch with you as soon as possible.